Rates of convergence for density estimation with generative adversarial networks: Example: deep nonparametric density estimation

 Let us note that this dependence of \(d_\G\) and \(d_\D\) on \(n\) can not be avoided in general. \end{Rem}

 \Cref{thm:requ} improves the dependence on both $n$ and $\delta$ in the existing bounds on the JS-divergence between the vanilla GAN estimate $p_{\widehat w}$ and $p^*$.
-In \citep[Theorem 5.4]{asatryan2020convenient}, the authors proved that $\E \JS(p_{\widehat w}, p^*)$ decays almost as fast as $n^{-1/2}$ if $2\beta > d$.
+In \citep[Theorem 3.13 and Theorem 4.4]{asatryan2020convenient}, the authors proved that $\E \JS(p_{\widehat w}, p^*)$ decays as fast as $n^{-1/2}$ if $2\beta > d$.
 Our results show that in this case the rate of convergence can be much faster.
-The reason for suboptimality of \citep[Theorem 5.4]{asatryan2020convenient} is the use of the chaining technique to control the global supremum of the empirical process $L_n(w, \theta) - L(w, \theta)$.
+The reason for suboptimality of \citep[Theorem 4.4]{asatryan2020convenient} is the use of the chaining technique to control the global supremum of the empirical process $L_n(w, \theta) - L(w, \theta)$.
 This approach was successfully applied to WGANs (see, e.g., \citep{liang2018well}) but in the case of vanilla GANs, one can prove better upper bounds for the supremum of \(L_n(w, \theta) - L(w, \theta)\) in a local vicinity of the saddle point.
-It is also worth mentioning that, if one used the bound \eqref{eq:biau_th41} from \citep[Theorem 4.1]{biau2018some} and \citep[Theorem 2]{belomestny22} to control $\Delta_\G$ and $\Delta_\D$, he would get
+It is also worth mentioning that, if one uses the bound \eqref{eq:biau_th41} from \citep[Theorem 4.1]{biau2018some} and \citep[Theorem 2]{belomestny22} to control $\Delta_\G$ and $\Delta_\D$, he will get a suboptimal rate of convergence